-The development of oil and natural gas fields is continuously being promoted all over the world.
 Oil and natural gasses are transported through pipelines from the production fields to refineries and the hub bases for consumers.

-In the construction of the transportation pipelines, the girth joints of pipes are increasingly welded using manual, semiautomatic or mechanized gas metal arc welding processes.
-However, traditional shielded metal arc welding (SMAW) continues as the dominant method.
+In the construction of the transportation pipelines, the thousands of joints of pipes are increasingly welded using manual, semiautomatic or mechanized gas metal arc welding processes.'
 Welding includes the alignment and welding necessary for the construction and completion of the pipeline.

-This report covers the arc welding of butt, and fillet welds in carbon and low-alloy steel piping used in the compression, pumping, and transmission of natural gas, fuel gases, carbon dioxide, and nitrogen and, where applicable, covers welding on distribution systems.
-It applies to both new construction and in-service welding.
+This report covers the arc welding of butt, and fillet welds in carbon and low-alloy steel piping used in the, pumping and transmission of LPG.
 The welding may be done by a shielded metal-arc welding, submerged arc welding, gas metal-arc welding, flux-cored arc welding, or flash butt welding process or by a combination of these processes using a manual, semiautomatic, or automatic welding technique or a combination of these techniques.
 This report also covers the procedures for radiographic, magnetic particle, liquid penetrant, and ultrasonic testing as well as the acceptance standards to be applied to production welds tested to destruction or inspected by radiographic, magnetic particle, liquid penetrant, ultrasonic, and visual testing methods.
-As long as oil and natural gases are produced, pipelines will be constructed for transmission of these fuels.
-In selecting appropriate welding procedures and welding consumables, crack resistibility, welding efficiency and weld joint characteristics should be carefully examined.